What drives gas prices?

 In North America, investments in pipeline expansions and increased rail capacity are making it more efficient and cost-effective to move domestic crude oil supplies to refineries on the Gulf and East coasts.

-Governments cause fuel price increases in the form of taxes, subsidies and surcharges – ranging from 15 percent per gallon in parts of the U.S. to 60 percent in some European countries.
+Government policies can impact fuel prices through taxes, subsidies and surcharges, which can range from 15 percent per gallon in parts of the U.S. to 60 percent in some European countries.

 Logistics and infrastructure